mozilla/fxa/features/FxA-16-devices-view/README.md

 #### What is a "device"?

-By "device" here we mean "an instance of Firefox".
+By "device" here we mean roughly
+"a browser with an active FxA session token".
 There is no separate notion of having multiple "browsers" on a single "device".
-Technically the concept is closer to "profiles" but this is not a good name to present the users.
+Technically the concept is closer to "sessions" or "profiles" but these are not good names to present to users.

+Newer versions of Firefox
+may explicitly register themselves via the devices API and provide a custom name, push endpoint, etc.
+But we have many older devices in the wild that do not know how to register themselves explicitly, and we only know about them through their session token.

+* When I sign in to Firefox on my desktop machine to connect it to sync that instance of Firefox will appear in the devices view.

+* When I have existing Firefox instances that are already connected to sync, they will appear in the devices view automatically.

-* When I use a desktop machine and connect both Firefox Release and Firefox Nightly to my account, they appear as two separate devices.
+* When I use a desktop machine and connect both Firefox Release and Firefox Dev Edition to my account, they appear as two separate devices because they use two seaprate local profiles.
   There will be no indicatiion that they're on the same physical machine apart from similarity in their auto-generated name and their UA details.

-* When I use Firefox for Android or Firefox for iOS...
+* When I use Firefox for Android or Firefox for iOS, it appears in the view as a single device since I typically only have one Firefox profile per mobile device.
-  TODO what exactly do we expect to happen?

-* When I use a FirefoxOS device, it appears in the view as a single device since the connetion is managed at the system level.
+* When I use a FirefoxOS device, it appears in the view as a single device since the connection to FxA is managed at the system level.
-  Also, TODO do we care at this stage?

-For the initial version, only things that connect to sync count as devices.

-* When I log in to Marketplace with my Firefox Account, using the web-based flow in a browser that is not connected to my account, the resulting session does *not* appear in the list of devices.
+* When I log in to Marketplace with my Firefox Account, using the web-based flow in a browser that is not connected to my account, the resulting session appears in the list of devices representing the browser from which I logged in.

-* When I log in to Pocket with my Firefox Account using non-Firefox web browser, the resulting session does *not* appear in the list of devices.
+* When I log in to Pocket with my Firefox Account using a non-Firefox web browser, the resulting session appears in the list of devices and can be identified based on browser and platform data.

-* When I have existing Firefox instances that are already connected to sync, they will appear in the devices view automatically.

-* TODO this also means that FirefoxOS should not be in the list because it doesn't connect to sync yet.
-  It will soon though and it's something for us to think about.

 #### What details do we show about the device?